Do you want to go to the gym but somehow things always seem to get in the way and you end up at home on the coach?

 According to the more modern psychology, everyone has a self-image, which can be described as the sum of all beliefs, values, and truth, etc. we have about ourselves.

 This might not surprise you, but what is perhaps surprising and more interesting is how incredibly powerful this self-image for controlling behavior.

-We literally act, behave and feel in accordance with our self-image, and we do everything we can be it consciously or unconsciously to not deviate from it.
+We literally act, behave and feel in accordance with our self-image, and we do everything we can consciously or unconsciously to not deviate from it.

 In this way, our self-image is a mechanism that steers towards conformity (In literature it has been called a cybernetic mechanism).

 In order to be consistent with your own idea of who you are, you will make course-corrections every time you find yourself to deviate from it.